eficode-academy/oidc-oauth2-katas/using-tokens.md

 kubectl logs -f -l app=client1
 ```

-In the logs you should see the following (slightly edited for brevity)
+In the logs you should see the following (slightly edited for brevity):

 ```
 Redirecting login to identity provider https://keycloak.userX..../openid-connect/auth?response_type=code&...&id_token_hint=XXXX&prompt=none